orlamadden/ci-milestone-one/README.md

 #### Video
 - The inclusion of a video on the home page was for educational purposes only.
 As Matt’s Café is fictional, this video does not promote my website but would be a compliment to the website.

+#### Carousel
+- The homepage features a carousel which displays some of the latest customer images from Instagram.

 #### Newsletter Signup form
 - The footer provides a very basic signup form for users to enter if they want to receive a monthly newsletter from Matt’s Café.